anicolaspp/HxFactory/README.md

 CompletionStage<User> userFuture = getDataAsync.execute();
 ```

-If for any reason, `db.run` fails to execute, the fallback statement will never be executed.
-THIS IS NOT A BUG since we instructing to create a `CompletableFuture` with some operation `db.run` to be executed at some point.
+If for any reason, `db.run` fails to execute, the fallback statement will never be executed. ***THIS IS NOT A BUG*** since we are instructing to create a `CompletableFuture` with some operation, `db.run`, to be executed at some point.
 From the point of view of the command, the operation `.supplyAsync` never fails, what fails is the execution or result of the following operation, but that is outside from the command context itself.

 In order to avoid this, you could do the following